josipdosen/Josips-Boot-and-Recover/README.md

 # Josips Boot and Recover - Project Resurrection

 Josips Boot and Recover (also known as Project Codename: Resurrection) is a modified Windows-based Operating System that is designed to fix a Windows Installation or to perform diagnostics on your x86-64bit based Computer from a USB flash Drive.
+With the useful tools inside this modified version of Windows, you can fix many problems related to your computer.

 # System Requirments: